luyadev/luya.io/docs/guide/concepts/lazyload.md

 # Image Lazyloading

-To reduce server load and speed up page requests, LUYA is shipped with a built in `\luya\lazyload\LazyLoad` widget.
+To reduce server load and speed up page requests, LUYA is shipped with a built in <class name="luya\lazyload\LazyLoad" /> widget.
 You can use the Lazyload widget in 3 different ways:

 ## Basic usage